gstache/Sakuranov/Petals_ch5.md

 Troye bowed in return, "I am corrected.
 Let me introduce my compatriots from the Blyvsanto First Army-" They did an admirable job introducing their former fellows, but Emmit was beginning to feel the heat from the drink they stole and could not remember a single name.
 Distinguishing one from the other was also a challenge because they were all still augmented for combat.
 Gender had been carved from Eienvechni society with the initial Great Unification thousands of years ago, but differences in genes, primary and secondary sex characteristics, and environments produced a colorful tapestry of peoples, even if they tended towards androgyny in presentation because it was currently fashionable.
 The pallet of Troye's compatriots was best described as two tone- "large" and "slightly larger".
 They were all nearly the same height, with the same short shorn hair, and wearing simple grey clothes with minor differences in trim, the only differences were in skin, eye and embellishment.
 Emmit settled on a classification system of "blue eyes", "two rings", "one scar" and "many scars".

 "Blue eyes" was most likely female-type, Emmit assessed.
 The treatments all frontline infantry underwent to increase their strength and reflexes produced masculine characteristics while active, but Emmit could see a softness at the edges that only a fellow augmentee would notice.
-The others were harder to tell, and then immediately disavowed the thought: guessing at the primary sex of others was taboo.
+They immediately disavowed the thought: guessing at the primary sex of others was taboo.
 Two rings had two golden rings on their fourth finger of their right hand, complementing their deep brown skin.
 One Scar was unusually pale, and sullen.
 Many Scars was a reasonable amount of pale, and nearly fell over when they laughed.
 They were all trained killers, and like Troye they were working privately for an secret client.
 Emmit would not be intimidated, but they felt vulnerable around them which would not have been true a year or two ago when they were likewise augmented.

 "Huzzah, more spirits!" bellowed Many Scars as a new bottle was delivered to their table, "You sure they actually made you a Lieutenant?
 Old Walnuts would never order bottle service" Troye clapped them on the shoulder "Good thing I'm not old walnuts!" and Many Scars fell off their seat in a spasm of guffaws to an eye-roll from One Scar.

-"I think we should decamp to the dance floor, lieutenant," recommended Blue Eyes as the dj transitioned to a new track, "An astute tactical assessment, so ordered, but not until we toast Rasky" They poured six glasses of the clear spirit from the new bottle and raised theirs high, "May you have Emmit Raskido's steel, their courage, and their hide, and never face them from the other side!"
+"I think we should decamp to the dance floor, lieutenant," recommended Blue Eyes as the dj transitioned to a new track.
+"An astute tactical assessment, so ordered, but not until we toast Rasky" Troye proclaimed.
+They poured six glasses of the clear spirit from the new bottle and raised theirs high, "May you have Emmit Raskido's steel, their courage, and their hide, and never face them from the other side!"

 "Here here!
 To my hide!"
 Emmit joined, flush as a salmon in the spawning stream with the warm camaraderie of the moment.
 As they all downed their shots, Emmit noticed One Scar's eyes never left theirs; was this an intimidation game?
 Their speculation was cut short as the rest of the crew enthusiastically took the floor, following Two Rings who announced "This is my favorite beatsmith" while pumping their fist almost on the beat.
 Emmit needed no further encouragement: the day had been long and they hoped the liquor and groove would wash away the deepening unease that their big gamble on a new life would come up empty.